+- 6.6.1.2.1 In regeneration felling\ a minimum of 10 trees per hectare are left as retention trees with a minimum diameter at breast height\ of:

+- 1) 20 cm in Southern Finland\

+- 2) 15 cm in Northern Finland\

-In addition, at least 10 trees per hectare with a diameter at breast height of a minimum of 10 cm are left as retention trees in regeneration felling.
-This requirement is not applied if there is at least 5 retention trees per hectare with a diameter at breast height of:
+- In addition, at least 10 trees per hectare with a diameter at breast height\ of a minimum of 10 cm are left as retention trees in regeneration felling\.
+This requirement is not applied if there is at least 5 retention trees per hectare with a diameter at breast height\ of:

-- 3) a minimum of 30 cm in Southern Finland
+- 1) a minimum of 30 cm in Southern Finland\

-- 4) a minimum of 25 cm in Northern Finland
+- 2) a minimum of 25 cm in Northern Finland\

-- 6.6.2.2 In other types of logging on stands with at least advanced tree storey, any trees left as retention trees in previous measures are retained, and care is to be taken to ensure that even after
+- 6.6.1.2.2 In other types of logging on stands with at least advanced tree storey\, any trees left as retention trees in previous measures are retained, and care is to be taken to ensure that even after felling, the site has at least 10 trees per hectare with a diameter at breast height\ of:

-- 1) a minimum of 20 cm in Southern Finland - 2) a minimum of 15 cm in Northern Finland - 6.6.2.3 In case sufficient number of trees meeting the minimum diameters above are not present at the site, the most robust trees are selected for retention trees. - 6.6.2.4 In loggings aiming for uneven-aged stand management, permanent retention trees are defined separately. - 6.6.3 The Organization retains the dead trees with a diameter at breast height of a minimum of 10 cm in management activities whenever they are present, unless the Forest Damages Prevention Act requires their removal.
-In case the amount of freshly formed (decay category 1) deadwood exceeds 20 m3 per hectare on the site, the exceeding portion may be removed (even if the removal threshold according to the Forest Damages Prevention Act is not exceeded).
-In cultivated deciduous-dominant development category 2 forests the proportion of freshly formed (decay category 1) deadwood exceeding 10 m3 per hectare may be removed.

-NOTE 1: Dead standing trees may be felled or cut if they pose a threat to the safety of forest workers or forest users or could damage machinery if they fall.

-NOTE 2: Management activities are planned in such a manner that the amount of deadwood trunks damaged during performing the activities is kept to a minimum.
+- 6) a minimum of 20 cm in Southern Finland\

+1) a minimum of 15 cm in Northern Finland\

+- 6.6.1.2.3 In case sufficient number of trees meeting the minimum diameters above are not present at the site, the most robust trees are selected for retention trees. - 6.6.1.2.4 In loggings aiming for uneven-aged stand management, permanent retention trees are defined separately. - 6.6.1.3 The Organization retains the dead trees with a diameter at breast height\ of a minimum of 10 cm in management activities whenever they are present, unless the Forest Damages Prevention Act requires their removal.
+In case the amount of freshly formed (decay category\ 1) deadwood\ exceeds 20 m per hectare on the site, the exceeding portion may be removed (even if the removal threshold according to the Forest Damages Prevention Act is not exceeded).
+In cultivated deciduous-dominant development category 2 forests the proportion of freshly formed (decay category\ 1) deadwood\ exceeding 10 m per hectare may be removed. - NOTE 1: Dead standing trees may be felled or cut if they pose a threat to the safety of forest workers or forest users or could damage machinery if they fall. - NOTE 2: Management activities are planned in such a manner that the amount of deadwood\ trunks damaged during performing the activities is kept to a minimum.